tsaqib/bike-sharing-time-series-nn-numpy/README.md

-Clone this repository to run the notebook locally.
-This notebook contains the following mini-projects:
+Clone this repository to run the notebooks locally.
+These notebook contain the following mini-projects:

 ## Time Series
 - [A Neural Network using Numpy on Time Series dataset](http://tanzimsaqib.com/nn-numpy-timeseries)